cuemacro/finmarketpy/README.md

 more generic elements to the community, many of whom have encouraged me to publish my code.

 At present the open source version (0.1a) of PyThalesians offers:
-* Seamless historic data from Bloomberg (requires licence), Yahoo, Quandl and other market data sources
+* Seamless historic data downloading from Bloomberg (requires licence), Yahoo, Quandl and other market data sources
 * Produces beautiful line plots with PyThalesians wrapper (via Matplotlib) and a simple wrapper for Bokeh
 * Helper functions built on top of Pandas
 * Automatic tweeting of charts